-There are soccer players who actually lose their toenails due to leaving these untreated.
+There are soccer players who lose their toenails due to leaving these untreated.
 Nonetheless, simple home remedies may work for mild bruises.

 Foot sprain may also cause the development of bruises under the toenails.
 This is common among track and field, rugby, soccer, and hockey athletes.
-This is due to the extreme amounts of pressure applied on their feet, which include the toes.
+This is due to the extreme amounts of pressure applied to their feet, which include the toes.

 Besides the added pressured directed on the toes, sudden movements may also result in bruises for the natural position of the body part is altered.

 Apart from sports, walking on an uneven terrain will also result to a foot sprain.
 This is why most experts recommend the use of minimalist shoes for protection.

 The symptoms of foot sprain include discolored toes, tenderness, and pain that occurs when you move your toes.